vvvv/The-Gray-Book/reference/libraries/referencing.md

 <center>Add existing File as dependency</center>

 #### Missing Files
 Files that are showing up in red cannot be found on disk.
-You can Rightlcick to remove their reference.
+You can rightclick to remove ore replace their reference.

+#### Removing or Replacing Files
+You can rightclick a file reference to remove or replace it.
 Note that you can also rightclick to select multiple files in a row and then apply "Remove" to all of them at once.

 ![](../../images/libraries/vl-Dependencies-File-Remove.png)
 <center>Remove files</center>